FreedomChase/lunar/README.md

 How to create an account?
 A valid keypair does not make an account: in order to prevent unused accounts from bloating the ledger, Stellar requires accounts to hold a minimum balance of 1 XLM before they actually exist.
 Until it gets a bit of funding, your keypair doesn’t warrant space on the ledger.

-Current Project Status
+Current Project Status:

-NO UI
+Minimal UI added.

+Functionality available:

-Functionality available for users to create and activate a wallet in the stellar network.
+Create a wallet in the stellar network.

+Login to an existing wallet

+View Assets and Balances